How We Work

 When it comes to culture, we find that setting expectations is important!
 We document our expectations and choose tools that reinforce them.
 Knowing, for example, that urgent problems will be communicated through an appropriate medium helps to encourage the default mode of asynchronous communication in day-to-day work.
 Most importantly, we try to live by our word.
 If everyone around you responds to all communication in three seconds flat, that's the culture, not whatever the document says.
 Finding that others embrace these principles makes you comfortable doing so as well.

 Needless to say, we didn’t have everything figured out regarding distributed culture coming out of the gate.
 On the contrary, like probably every other company making the switch from co-located to remote work, we were stuck in our old ways to begin with.
 This included undocumented workflows, many all-hands meetings but no recurring formats, synchronous communication, and a lack of tools.
 The processes outlined here are something that we’ve developed through the years, and that we expect to continue developing in the future.

 “To the man who only has a hammer, everything he encounters begins to look like a nail.”

 — Abraham Maslow

 Technology is what allows us to implement remote work in the first place.
-Naturally, we use a large number of different services and applications, including but far from limited to Twist, email, GitHub, Asana, Zoom, Confluence, Calendly, and Google G Suite to get our work done.
+Naturally, we use a large number of different services and applications, including but far from limited to Twist, email, GitHub, Asana, Zoom, Notion, Calendly, and Google G Suite to get our work done.

 What tools you use is not the most important thing, but you can choose tools that align with and reinforce your culture — or clash with it!
 As an example, though we’ve used Slack in the past, we now use Twist as a team chat tool.
 Twist does not show online/offline indicators or who has read a particular message.
 It does allow for organisation of topics and gives you control over who gets notified for a particular message.
 This alleviates the feeling that you need to respond right away and helps you find the important points in a discussion even at a later date.